-Average Medicare charges (average prices) for selected hospital outpatient services are listed here for calendar year 2017.
-Types of services include biopsy, breast surgery, musculoskeletal (e.g. bunions, knee cartilage, broken bone) procedures, ENT, cochlear implant, pacemaker charges, upper GI procedures, endoscopy, and more.
+Average Medicare charges (average prices) for selected hospital outpatient services are listed here for calendar year 2018.
+Types of services include biopsy, breast surgery, musculoskeletal (e.g. bunions, knee cartilage, broken bone added together) procedures, ENT, cochlear implant, pacemaker charges, upper GI procedures, endoscopy, and more.
 File includes charges, what Medicare allowed, and what Medicare paid, and how many Medicare beneficiaries used that service.
 File shows charges to Medicare patients by physician name, state average and national average prices.
 Extremely difficult to use, even if somewhat familiar with using Excel files.
 High level price summary for about 60 categories in APC.
-More detail is found in the HCPCS file, a couple of thousand procedures are listed there.
-In 2017, this file shows that the most common type of comprehensive Observation Services in the Emergency Dept (given to over 1 million Medicare patients) had an average charge over $16,000, with Medicare allowing $2,294 on average; Medicare paid an average of $1,708.
-From CMS updated 2019.
+More detail (such as bunions and bone spurs) is found in the HCPCS file, a couple of thousand procedures are listed there.
+In 2018, this file shows that the most common type of comprehensive Observation Services in the Emergency Dept (given to over 1 million Medicare patients) had an average charge over $16,700, with Medicare allowing $2,294 on average; Medicare paid an average of $1,821.
+A Level 3 Pacemaker was about $49,000 in charges, with Medicare allowing less than $10,000 (and paying $8,235 on average).
+Good information, very user-unfriendly.
+From CMS updated November 2020.